This website is best viewed in a browser that supports web standards.

 Each year, nearly 48,000 NEW jobs are created in agriculture, leaving nearly a five percent shortage of qualified graduates.
 Many of the jobs in agriculture pay higher than other fields.
 According to the latest survey by the USDA, the employment market for ag grads will stay strong through the turn of the century.
 And you don't have to be raised on a farm to find an exciting career in agriculture.

 Believing experience is the best teacher, Northwest emphasizes a hands-on approach to learning.
 You will explore different aspects of agriculture through interactive lectures, laboratories and research projects.
-Key to the Department's method of instructions are small class sizes and professors dedicated to enhancing your learning experience.
+Key to the school's method of instructions are small class sizes and professors dedicated to enhancing your learning experience.
 By utilizing the Electronic Campus and agriculture facilities, professors extend teaching well beyond the walls of the classroom.
 You will soon learn there is no substitute for experience.

 At Northwest, you will be able to tailor your education to meet your needs.
 Choose from eight majors to find the area that best fits your interests.
 You can choose to study broad areas of agriculture or focus on a single subject.
 You can prepare for employment in the agri-business complex or lay the foundation for further education.